ViewModels

 Basic Structure

-When a form is submitted and it is a post request method, the onPost method is run and so this is where your code for form manipulation should reside.
+method is run and so this is where your code for form manipulation should reside.

-Example of a view (My.php)
+Example of a view (My.php

 <div class="row">